jeebonAI/deck/long-version.md

 * Hire \[Number\] essential core team members.
 * Prepare for global rollout & Premium tier introduction (Year 2).

-**The Opportunity:** Jiboni addresses the universal need for integrated digital connection management, offering a unique antidote to digital fragmentation.
-With a highly experienced technical founder, unique market access, a strong product vision (Circles, AI for real connection, Memory), inherent network effects, a lean operational model, and a clear path to global monetization, Jiboni is poised to become an essential tool for enriching users' lives – online and offline.
+**The Opportunity:** Jeebon addresses the universal need for integrated digital connection management, offering a unique antidote to digital fragmentation.
+With a highly experienced technical founder, unique market access, a strong product vision (Circles, AI for real connection, Memory), inherent network effects, a lean operational model, and a clear path to global monetization, Jeebon is poised to become an essential tool for enriching users' lives – online and offline.
 This funding catalyzes critical early development and launch phases.

 ## **Contact & Closing: Let's Build the Future of Meaningful Connection, Together**

-Jiboni – "life story" – is a mission to simplify digital life, foster genuine connections of all types, preserve invaluable memories, and empower individuals globally to live more connected lives, both online and off.
+Jeebon – "life story" – is a mission to simplify digital life, foster genuine connections of all types, preserve invaluable memories, and empower individuals globally to live more connected lives, both online and off.

-**\[Jiboni Logo Placeholder\]**
+**\[Jeebon Logo Placeholder\]**

 We are seeking **\[$250,000 \- $500,000\]** to bring this vision to life.